papaux/docker-rwsols/README.md

 * `WOL_COMPUTER_MACS`
 * `WOL_COMPUTER_LOCAL_IPS`

-All values should set as a comma separated list.
+All values should be set as a comma separated list.
 The ordering must match for each three variables.

 #### Password